 Friday, 15 July 2016

 Blogging, or for that matter, writing had always been a part of my life.
 But let me confess something today.
 And I am sure I speak for most of the amateur bloggers out there, I don’t spend as much time with my blog as I wish I did.
 Not that I don’t want to.
 But there is always a clash of priorities.
 Jobs, family, social engagements, health issues and what not!
 Despite the fact I am always stealing some time from all other chores to make time for what I really like to do- to read and write; I am not sure I am spending enough time with my pen (or sometimes laptop).

 Monday, 11 July 2016

 Brutal and inhuman massacres of innocent people in the name of religion stare at the World shamelessly again and again.
 And each time such an incident happens, humanity loses a battle against alleged religious extremism.
-While different there are different schools of thoughts about plausible causes or reasons behind such deadly attacks on obviously harmless and unassuming group of people, it does unanimously force us to think where we are falling short in tackling brutalities in the name of religion.
+While there are different schools of thoughts about plausible causes or reasons behind such deadly attacks on an obviously harmless and unassuming group of people, it does unanimously force us to think where we are falling short in tackling brutalities in the name of religion.
 Closer home, in India, the circumstances are no different.